Services in Arctic Circle Hiking Area

 - Ask about hiking and outdoor recreation equipment at private tourist enterprises in Rovaniemi.
 A list of these enterprises can be found on the Rovaniemi (rovaniemi.fi) websites.

-- There is a trail suited for disabled visitors from Vaattunkiköngäs to Könkäänsaari.
+- There is an accessible trail from Vaattunkiköngäs to Könkäänsaari.
 The River Raudanjoki has a hanging bridge across it.
 The barrier-free Könkäänsaari Nature Trail is suitable for the disabled.
 The Könkäänsaari lean-to shelter has also been designed for the disabled.
 The trail has been classified as a demanding wheelchair route.